Minerals Publications and Maps

 NRCan publishes a variety of key reports relevant to the minerals sector, including geological studies, exploration, mining policies, mineral sector economics and statistics.

-These overviews of Alberta’s Coal and Mineral Development Branch are intended to provide a yearly review of the coal, metallic and industrial mineral activity in Alberta.
+These Year in Review reports of Alberta’s Coal and Mineral Development Branch provide a yearly overview of the coal, metallic and industrial mineral activity in Alberta.

 These fact sheets provide summaries about Minerals and the mineral industries in Alberta.
 If you have further questions, see the Frequently Asked Questions portion of our site.